OriolMR/RoomReservation4-3/README.md

 	#### Services:
 	#### View-all:
 	#### Views:
-	- hello-user: This view is the profile page.
-Here you can chenge some specks of your account.
-For example, you can change the password and the email or update your phone number.
+	- **hello-user:** This view is the profile page.
+Here you can change some specks of your account.
+For example, you can replace the password and the email or update your phone number.
 In futures versions we will implement the profile picture.
-	- home: The 6 most popular rooms are displayed in this view.
+	- **home:**  Home component is the register view.
+There you will be able to create a new account.
-	- login: In this view you will be able to log in with your account and start using the app.
+	- **login:** In this view you will be able to log in with your account and start using the app.
 If you do not have an accouint, we implemented a button to create one.
-	- mainpage:
+	- **mainpage:** The 6 most popular rooms are displayed in this view.
+	- **page-not-found:** This view will appear when you try to connect to an url that is not found in our server.
+	- **password-recovery-email:** If you do not remember your password, here you will be able to receive an email to create a new password for your account.
+	- **password-reset:** In this view you will be able to create a new password for your account using the link in the email we sent to you before.
+	- **reservas:** Reservas component is used to make the reservations.
+	- **reservation:** This view will show you all your reservations.
+In this component you can modify them too.
+	- **rooms:** This view displays all rooms of the company.
+	You will be able to find one by the name too.

+	#### App-routing.module.ts
+	#### App.component.css
+	#### App.component.html
+	#### App.component.spec.ts
+	#### App.component.ts
+	#### App.module.ts
+	#### App.server.module.ts
+	#### User.service.service.spec.ts
+	#### User.service.service.ts
+	#### Environments
+	#### Main Page

 ## Configuration
 - ### Development environment configuration